miyuki-starmiya/javascript/README.md

   - symbol
   - generator function

+### Surroundings history

 - 1993: The Mosaic web browser was released
-- 1995: first shipped called LiveScript as part of Navigator beta
+- 1995: first shipped called `LiveScript` as part of Navigator beta
 - 1996: Microsoft release JScript which is similar to JavaScript => cause cross browser problem that make developers confuse
 - 1997: ECMA Script1 was released by Ecma International